LearnWithLlew/TestingBetterWithApprovals.Slides/readme.md

 In addition to her technical skills, she also loves learning languages, is fluent in English and Russian, can speak a little French and Portuguese, and is currently immersed in learning Japanese.

 ### Llewellyn
-Llewelyn Falco is an agile technical coach who specializes in teaching teams how to slay their legacy code dragons.
+Llewellyn Falco is an agile technical coach who specializes in teaching teams how to slay their legacy code dragons.
 His style is akin to a personal trainer: working with the teams to create healthy and lasting technical habits.

 He is the creator of the open-source testing tool [ApprovalTests](https:///www.approvaltests.com), co-author of the [Mob Programming Guidebook](http://www.mobprogrammingguidebook.com/), and Co-founder of [TeachingKidsProgramming.org](https://teachingkidsprogramming.org/).
 He is an internationally renowned speaker who has presented over 200 conference sessions since 2009.